Configuring ONLYOFFICE SP and AD FS IdP

 Single Sign-on (SSO) is a technology that allows users to sign in only once and then get access to multiple applications/services without re-authentication.

-SSO is always ensured by the joint operation of two applications: an Identity Provider and a Service Provider (hereinafter referred to as "IdP" and "SP").
+SSO is always operation of two applications""SSO is always facilitated by the joint operation of two applications: an Identity Provider and a Service Provider (hereinafter referred to as "IdP" and "SP").
 ONLYOFFICE SSO implements the SP only.
-A lot of different providers can act as an IdP, but this article considers the Active Directory Federation Services (AD FS) implementation.
+Many different providers can act as an IdP, but this article considers the Active Directory Federation Services (AD FS) implementation.

 If you want to use SSO when connecting ONLYOFFICE Desktop Editors to your ONLYOFFICE Workspace, disable Private Rooms in the Control Panel.